-Amstrad was one of Britain’s brightest businesses in the 1980s.
-While most British electronic companies suffered setbacks, Amstrad’s profits grew from £1.4 to £160 million.
+Amstrad was one of Britain’s brightest retail electronics businesses in the 1980s.
+During a time when most British electronic companies suffered setbacks, Amstrad’s annual profits grew from £1.4 to £160 million.

 Founder Alan Sugar was rated among the country’s top entrepreneurs.
 What made Amstrad great and what makes Alan Sugar tick?

-These questions are not answered by David Thomas’s The Amstrad Story.
+Sadly, these questions are not answered by David Thomas's book The Amstrad Story.

 Thomas’s omissions do not make the book worthless.
 It has the three i’s required of any lightweight business reader it is: